teacherzhu/jupyter_gui/README.md

 bar = foo(arg1, arg2=value, ...)
 ```

-Simpli can also register different modalities of a function.
+Jupyter GUI can also register different modalities of a function.
 Here is an example:
 If this function (a simple function to count numbers) exists,
 ```python
 def count(min_, max_, by):